charginghawk/vagrant/README.md

 Feel free to point a domain at that IP via your /etc/hosts file.

-This is currently setup for D8.
-To use with D7:
+This is currently setup for D7.
+To use it with D8 or D6, change branches.
- - Vagrantfile
-  - Switch config.vm.box from ubuntu/vivid64 to ubuntu/trusty64
- - bootstrap.sh
-  - Switch drush version from drush:dev-master to drush:7.*
-  - You can also comment out the section that installs drupal console

 Works great with [Sequel Pro](http://www.sequelpro.com/) - just configure [like so](http://i.imgur.com/Q8bG2X2.png).